lukehanson2429/Explore-Siquijor/README.md

 * The buttons have various colours which match the icon colors which help make it clearly identifable which icon category is associated with each button.
 Food & drink button - rgba(245, 161, 97, 1), Hostel button - rgba(130, 228, 211, 1);, attractions button - rgba(212, 173, 222, 1); These colors have also been selected so the black text is easy to read.
 * The google maps api color scheme of atlas has been selected as it ties in nicely with the light blue background color.
 * Icons on the map are slightly darker versions of the button colors so they are easily visble on the map.
-* Text is either black or white across the webpage depending on background color.
+* Text is either black or light blue - rgba(225, 254, 251, 1) across the webpage depending on background color.

 Contrast Checker used to check colors of buttons match with text so its easy to read - [Contrast Checker](https://contrastchecker.com/?c=000000&b=1155dd)